cao-awa/Conium/README.md

                 + This directory is items, data type is '.json'
             + block
                 + This directory is blocks, data type is '.json'
+            + entity
+                + This directory is entities, data type is '.json'
             + property
                 + item
                     + This directory is item properties injectors, data type is '.json'